This guide will teach you the basic steps of working with Bit hands-on. To learn more about how Bit works, please refer to the concepts guide.

 When tagging components, Bit first runs the build and test tasks for the components.

 You can use the

---all flag to tag all the components in the workspace.
+--all flag to tag all the components that changed in the workspace.

 $ bit tag --all 1.0.0 3 components tagged | 3 added, 0 changed, 0 auto-tagged added components: components/[email protected], components/[email protected], components/[email protected]